Go Back

 Cold Crab Sushi "Bake"

-Although it's probably more of a casserole - this Cold Crab Sushi "Bake" is such a great dish to make when the sushi cravings hit!
+Although it's more of a casserole - this Cold Crab Sushi "Bake" is such a great dish to make when the sushi cravings hit!
 No need to deal with rolling and wrapping - just layer all of your favorite sushi toppings in a deep baking dish and serve!

 Prep Time25 minutes